jayshol/meditation-app/README.md

 Apart from this, every month there is a 21 day challenge program.
 It starts on the first of every month and continues till the 21 day.
 Users can sign up for this program and make meditation a habbit.
 They can also check the progress of the fellow participants of this program ** 21-Day Challenge Page ** .

+In the meditation window, both the navigation bar as well as the player controls can be slide toggled to have a clear screen for uninterrupted meditation.

 ## Built With